X1 Control Panel Expert Mode Overview

 A simple example of this is the OLED Flash "Current Profile" output, which is included with the default global profile.

 This particular output is very useful when switching profiles with config mode, or any custom profile switch mappings you create.
 As it means the name of the profile you switch to will be displayed for a few seconds regardless of what you currently have your OLED screen set to output.
+Without this, you would need to look at the Control Panel to be sure which profile you had changed to.

 All Mappings